 Note: Regardless of the chosen altitude mode, the Cesium-based 3DCityDB-Web-Map-Client always interprets the altitude as an absolute height value in meters according to the WGS84 ellipsoid reference system.
 Thus, the option Move each object to bottom height 0 can only ensure a proper grounding of the objects on the Cesium Virtual Globe when its WGS84 ellipsoid terrain model (default) is activated.

 When choosing the absolute altitude model and displaying city objects on Google Earth with enabled terrain layer, the option Use generic attribute "GE_LoDn_zOffset" shall be selected.
 Here the GE_LoDn_zOffset generic attribute value can be automatically calculated by the Importer/Exporter if not available.
 This calculation uses data returned by Google's Elevation API [Google Elevation API, 2015].
 After completing the calculation, the results will be stored in the CITYOBJECT_GENERICATTRIB table of the 3DCityDB for future use.

+Note: Starting from July 2018, an Elevation API key is required in order to enable access to the Google Elevation Service.
+Thus, the option Call the Google Elevation API when no data is available should only be enabled when a valid Elevation API key is available.
+Users can provide their own Elevation API key in the general preferences as described in chapter 5.6.5.4.
+For more details on the Google Maps Platform Terms of Service, please refer to https://cloud.google.com/maps-platform/terms/.

 Since city objects may have different geometries for different LoDs, the anchoring points and their elevation values may also differ for each LoD.
 This explains the need for having GE_LoD1_zOffset, GE_LoD2_zOffset, etc. generic attributes for one single object.

 The algorithm used to calculate the individual zOffset for an object iterates over the points with the lowest z-coordinate in the object, calling Google's elevation API in order to get their elevation.
 The point with the lowest elevation value will be chosen for anchoring the object to the ground.
 The zOffset value results from subtracting the point's z-coordinate from the point's elevation value.